 Recent European Court of Justice cases may mean that the rules can be applied more extensively but this is not yet fully clear.
 (View further information on this issue in the section 'The European Court of Justice and the Watts Case', below).

-The other EU member states are Austria, Belgium, Denmark, Germany, Finland, France, Greece, Italy, Luxembourg, The Netherlands, Portugal, Spain, Sweden, United Kingdom, the Czech Republic, Hungary, Poland, Malta, Cyprus, Estonia, Latvia, Lithuania, Slovakia, Slovenia, Romania and Bulgaria.
+The other EU member states are Austria, Belgium, Croatia, Denmark, Germany, Finland, France, Greece, Italy, Luxembourg, The Netherlands, Portugal, Spain, Sweden, United Kingdom, the Czech Republic, Hungary, Poland, Malta, Cyprus, Estonia, Latvia, Lithuania, Slovakia, Slovenia, Romania and Bulgaria.

 The EEA member states are Iceland, Liechtenstein and Norway.